sf-wdi-38/personal-portfolio/README.md

 1. Visit `<username>.github.io` to see the latest version of your website!

 1. Continue editing your site, `commit`ing changes locally, and `push`ing to Github at least three times, adding different features every time, to improve your site and practice this Git workflow.
-Remember, your site should look like you want it to by the end of the day.
+You should finish making those edits and using `commit` and `push` at least 3 times before lunch.
+After lunch, we'll continue working on our sites, adding more styling, finishing the "Contact me" and "My work" sections, and updating the README.md file by the end of the day.